SarcasticMatrix/system-perspective/README.md

 You can export the generation units data with the methods `export_to_json`

 ### LoadUnits Class
 The LoadUnits class represents a collection of load units in an electricity market.
 This class provides a convenient way to add and store information about individual load units.
+This object is a `list` of `dict`.

-Parameters:
+Each dictionnary has the following parameters:
 - `load_id`: Unique identifier for the load unit (`int`).
 - `node_id`: Identifier for the node where the load unit is located (`int`).
 - `bid_price`: Bid price for the load unit (`float`).
 To be fixed.